 Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Acne Keloidalis Nuchae (AKN) is a disfiguring, painful skin disease that causes scarring and irritation of the scalp.
 AKN causes hair follicles to become inflamed and develop bumpy lumps and scars.
-Often the first manifestation a patient would observe is the appearance of bumps and lumps, or a single large lump on the back of the head and neck.
+It often manifests as bumps and lumps on the back of the head or neck.
 However it presents, the condition is persistent and worsening with time.
-It has many afflicted young men (far rarer in women) scouring the Internet, asking “how to get rid of a bump on the back of my neck and head?”
+It afflicts young men of color and is far rarer in women.

-The scientific name of the condition would elude the patient until he sees a doctor who is familiar with the condition.
-That might be the first time the patient would hear the term acne keloidalis nuchae or AKN.
-Many patients with this back of head bump would not know the diagnosis and because of the frequent association of its onset with instances of head shaving, many individuals would refer to it as “razor bumps on back of the head” or even “barber’s rash on the back of the head and neck.”
-Once AKN has progressed to the tumor or plaque stage, a prospective patient may report it as a “bump on the back of the head and neck.”
+Typically the first time the patient would hear the term “acne keloidalis nuchae or AKN” is when the consult a dermatologist.
+Many patients would make the connection with instances of head shaving, hence resort to calling it “razor bumps”, even “barber’s rash” on the back of the head or neck.
 The typical location of acne keloidalis nuchae is the nape area of the scalp and neck.
 However, in severe cases this condition can be widespread and affect the entire scalp surface.

 Is The Name Acne Keloidalis Nuchae Accurate?

-Although we now know that these bumps on the back of the head are neither a case of acne nor a keloid, the nomenclature has not changed.
-The name “acne keloidalis nuchae” are retained by the scientific community for historical reasons, albeit with the recognition of the term being a misnomer.
-Still, other less commonly used medical terms exist, such as dermatitis papillaris capillitii, folliculitis keloidalis, sycosis nuchae, sycosis frambesiform, and keloidal folliculitis.
+The only accurate name derivation is the nuchae part.
+We now know that these bumps on the back of the head are neither a case of acne nor a keloid.
+Despite this understanding the misleading name “acne keloidalis nuchae” has been retained by the scientific community for historical reasons, Other less commonly used medical terms exist, such as dermatitis papillaris capillitii, folliculitis keloidalis, sycosis nuchae, sycosis frambesiform, and keloidal folliculitis.

 What are the Manifestations of Acne Keloidalis Nuchae or AKN?